Other Magic

 Other People’s Stories

-One of the favorite strategies of the Parasite of consciousness, which distracts from development and an effective Way, is to shift attention outward from one’s Way and mind onto other people’s fates and stories.
+Чужие историиOne of the Parasite of mind’s favorite strategies— one that distracts from development and an effective Way — is to shift attention away from one’s own Way and one’s own mind outward, toward other people’s fates and other people’s stories.

-A person watches films, reads books, plays games, and as a result constantly lives other people’s lives — and gains hollow experience.
+A person watches films, reads books, plays games — and as a result lives other people’s lives, gaining only empty experience.

-Of course, other people’s stories can be excellent didactic material, but only insofar as they are compared with one’s personal Way, one’s own story of development.
+Other people’s stories can be excellent didactic material, but only insofar as they are measured against one’s personal Way, one’s personal story of development.

-How thrilling it is to read fantasy tales, how thrilling to play computer or role-playing games.
-How thrilling to read about Magi and their deeds.
-And how hard it is, at the same time, to find oneself! — Not to copy Castaneda or Gandalf, not to become addicted to astral experiences as members of later offshoots of the “Golden Dawn”, but to walk one’s own Way, checking it against others’ stories without immersing oneself in them or taking them literally.
+How fascinating it is to read fantasy tales; how fascinating it is to play computer or role-playing games.
+How fascinating it is to read about Magi and their accomplishments.
+And how difficult it is, in all this, to find oneself! — Not to copy Castaneda or Gandalf, not to become an astral addict like the participants of the later offshoots of the “Golden Dawn,” but to go one’s own Way, measuring oneself against other people’s stories without plunging into them, without transferring them onto oneself literally.

-If you look closely around, it becomes obvious that most people, instead of developing their individuality, behave precisely in this way — they copy other people’s patterns of behavior.
-Indeed, on the one hand the process of learning itself is founded on imitation, but on the other hand a free and creative human intelligence is quite capable of stepping beyond simple imitation and moving from the primitive, mechanical collage of others’ stories to the construction of one’s own.
+Look around attentively and it becomes obvious: most people, instead of developing their individuality, do exactly this — copying other people’s patterns of behavior.
+Yes, on the one hand, learning itself rests on imitation; but on the other, the human being’s free and creative intelligence can go beyond mere imitation, moving from primitive, mechanical collaging of other people’s stories to the construction of one’s own.

-But how difficult and frightening it can be — to look into the face of one’s fate, to find one’s Gift, one’s Orlög…
+But how difficult — and frightening— it is to look one’s fate in the eyes, to find one’s Gift, one’s Orlög…

-And to hear, beyond that ceaseless din, the voice of one’s heart, to rise and take the first step — a step toward oneself, a step toward Power — and then not to sit back feeling one’s duty done, but to go on, despite barriers and obstacles — that is the hardest thing in the world.
+To hear, beyond this unceasing hubbub, the voice of one’s heart; to rise and take the first step — a step toward oneself, a step toward Power — and then not to sit back down with a sense of duty fulfilled, but to go despite barriers and obstacles — this is the hardest thing in the world.

-One can talk at length about Power and its qualities and properties, but often such discussions are merely a way to avoid direct engagement with that Power.
+One can speak at length about Power — its features and properties — yet such discussions often serve only as a way to avoid direct interaction with this Power.

-Be that as it may, Magic is a Way of acting, not a way to theorize about actions, not a way for merely dreaming of actions, and not a way for merely reading about actions.
+Be that as it may, Magic is a Way of action, not a way of reasoning about actions; not a way of dreaming about actions; and not a way of reading about actions.

-One becomes a Magus only if one finds in oneself the courage to stand and go, knows where one is going, wishes to go, and does not talk too much about actions.
+Only the one who finds within himself the courage to rise and go becomes a Magus: the one who knows where he is going, who wishes to go, and who does not prattle about his actions.

-And only when Power truly enters life does it bring a sea of dangers, a heavy burden and pain, but along with them an incomparable feeling — a sense of freedom and selfhood.
-Then the Magus finally stops playing other people’s games, dwelling on others’ mistakes and envying others’ achievements, and gains a great opportunity — a chance for free creativity in the unity of the pleroma.
+And only when Power truly enters life does it bring a sea of dangers, tons of heaviness and pain, and with them a feeling incomparable to anything else: the feeling of freedom and self-identity.
+Then the magus finally stops playing other people’s games, tracking other people’s mistakes and envying other people’s successes, and gains a great chance — the chance of free creativity in the pleromic unity of the cosmos.

 11 responses to Other People’s Stories